aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-numbers-to-mhtml/_index.md

 The following example demonstrates how to merge NUMBERS to MHTML in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge NUMBERS to MHTML.
 Upload your files, call Workbook.Combine method for merging files, and then save it to MHTML file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges NUMBERS to MHTML.
+See Java example that merges NUMBERS to MHTML.

 {{% /blocks/products/pf/agp/text %}}